dosssman/GymTorcs/README.md

 - Support observation customisation.
 - Extended vtorcs-RL-color to support data recording.
 - Adds race setting randomization ( opponents count, spawning location).
+- Run multiple independent instance of the same environment by using the `rank` argument when creating the env.

 ## Coming soon:
-- Support for parallelization
 - Support for multi-agents
+- Support for multi-agents parallelization
 - Circuit selection randomization
 - Better vision-based observation handling.

 # Dependencies
-Coming soon: Automation of the vtorcs-RL-color installing process with scripts for Ubuntu, CentOS 7.2 and Arch Linux.
+Coming soon: Automation scripts for the vtorcs-RL-color installing process with scripts for Ubuntu, CentOS 7.2 and Arch Linux.

 # Installation